Dhir0808/Dhir0808/README.md

 - 👋 Hi, I’m @Dhir
-- 👀 I’m interested in New startups, Ethical Hacking & AI.
+- 👀 I’m interested in startups in blockchain technology and Cyber Security.
-- 🌱 I’m currently learning AI & Ethical Hacking & Advancedd Java.
+- 🌱 I’m currently learning go, core lockchain development.
-- 💞️ I’m looking to collaborate on Ethical Hacking, DSA, frontend projects, startups, AI and any other project in Computer Science Field.
+- 💞️ I’m looking to collaborate on blockchain development and typescript projects.
 - 📫 How to reach me ... dhirkatre@gmail.com

 <!---